mosenberg/hyper-db/website/docs/sql/external/formats.md

 ## CSV Format {#external-format-csv}

-The `FORMAT => 'csv'` format option or a file extension of `.csv` is used for reading and writing the Comma Separated Value (CSV, as in PostgreSQL) file format used by many other programs, such as spreadsheets.
+The `FORMAT => 'csv'` format option or a file extension of `.csv` is used for reading and writing the Comma Separated Value (CSV) file format used by many other programs, such as spreadsheets.
 Instead of the escaping rules used by Hyper's standard text format, it produces and recognizes the common CSV escaping mechanism.
 Optionally, gzip compressed CSV files can also be read, with the extension `.csv.gz`.

-A schema inference is not possible with CSV files.

 The values in each record are separated by the `DELIMITER` character.
 If the value contains the delimiter character, the `QUOTE` character, the